Words of support for Blue Abyss

 Adam Schink, Manager, Marine Robotics Innovation Centre, National Oceanography Centre, UK

 Currently we don’t have a facility where we could envisage trialling either the vessel (surface craft to submersible) or new systems in a controlled environment.
 Nor is there an indoor facility available to us where we could carry out demonstrations for prospective customers and provide training courses for operators.
 Therefore from our perspective, the Blue Abyss facilities would be the perfect fit as it would cater to all of those requirements.

 The Blue Abyss concept offers unique opportunities for STEM (science, technology, engineering and mathematics) education, broader educational outreach programmes and engagement of the general public with human spaceflight activities and familiarisation.

 Professor Anu Ojha, Director, UK National Space Academy programme; Director (Education and Space Communications), National Space Centre; President, FAI Astronautic Records Commission (Federation Aeronautique Internationale - world governing body for aeronautic and astronautic achievements), National Space Academy, UK

 Our overall aim is a very simple one; the furtherance and dissemination of knowledge within our areas of interest.
 These areas are broad ranging and cover all technologies associated with the underwater environment and also relevant industrial sectors.
 The development of Blue Abyss is therefore of great interest to us.
 At present, the UK sadly lacks such facilities and we therefore very much welcome this proposed development."

 Dr. R. L. Allwood, Chief Executive, Society for Underwater Technlogy, UK

-The quotes above represent excerpts from letters of support received by Blue Abyss over the last 12 months.
+The quotes above represent excerpts from letters of support and expressions of commercial interest received by Blue Abyss.

 Share this story